motet-a/morgana/README.md

 npm i babel babel-core babel-loader babel-plugin-transform-decorators-legacy babel-plugin-transform-runtime babel-preset-es2015 babel-preset-stage-0 babel-preset-stage-1 babel-preset-stage-2 babel-register --save-dev
 ```

-To launch transpilation, you need a tool : WebPack or Gulp can do it.
+To launch transpilation, you need a tool: WebPack or Gulp can do it.

-For some test, install the Babel command line interface globally :
+For some tests, install the Babel command line interface globally:

 ```sh
 npm i babel-cli -g
 ```

-Now, you can make a file "index.js" and write ES6/ES7 :
+Now, you can make an `index.js` file and write ES6/ES7:

 ```js
 /* index.js */